 ROLES AND RESPONSIBILITIES OF BOARD MEMBERS

-As Advocates: Board members speak favorably about the college to friends and acquaintances that may have the ability to assist the college financially.
+Open Doors: Engage new donors through introductions and stewardship.
+Board members promote MiraCosta College to friends, family, and colleagues who might support the college financially.
 Board members are ambassadors; they know the college story, tell it, and sell it.

 Leadership